Express, seeking revival, to close 100 stores

 Express operates about 600 stores.
 Its sales and profit growth have slid over the past three years.

 Clothing retailers, particularly those in malls, have been devastated by changing consumer behavior.
-More than 9,000 stores were shuttered last year.
+More than 9,000 store closures were announced last year, according to Coresight Research, a research and advisory firm.